ruby / workos

 Callback

-The callback verifies the state parameter, exchanges the code for a profile, looks up the user by email, and remembers them via an encrypted cookie:
+The callback verifies state, exchanges the code for a profile, and signs the user in:

 class Callback < PublicHandler